Let’s talk about composting and worm farming

 Simply join the Compost Revolution today Click here

 For more information about your available options, see below:

-- Worm Farms, including farming kit and worms and FREE delivery will cost ONLY $44.90.
-The Vermihut wormfarm is made of recycled plastic and perfect for a small household, measuring 42cm squared x 75 cm high
+- Worm Farms, including farming kit and worms and FREE delivery will cost ONLY $73.90 (almost 50% off RRP),.
+The Vermihut worm farm is made of recycled plastic and perfect for a small household, measuring 42cm squared x 75 cm high

 This project was supported by the Environmental Trust as part of the NSW EPA’s Waste Less, Recycle More initiative, funded from the waste levy.

 Fact: Food and garden organics waste in the Hawkesbury accounts for between 40-50% of waste sent to landfill.

 Organic waste, or green waste, that is deposited in landfill is a big problem and it's not just because of the resources lost.
 When organic waste is sent to landfill, it undergoes anaerobic (without air) decomposition, releasing methane which is 20 times more potent a greenhouse gas then carbon dioxide (CO2).

 On a more local level, sending organic waste to landfill is essentially a waste.
 Recycling organic waste using a simple and easy compost or worm farming system will not only help the environment, the end products will improve the structure of your soil and introduce or replace valuable nutrients vital to healthy plant growth.
 You will also save money on expensive fertilisers and other products and increase water retention in the soil (therefore reducing your water bill).